jundalisay/spblist/content/en/social/economics/principles/part-3/chapter-09b.md

 <!--  as an alternative to the money-based one.   -->

-In a future post, we will explain how Pool Clearing could have been used to unify Hongkong, Taiwan, and China peacefully without the needing to go through the current tensions.
+Pool Clearing can also unify Hongkong, Taiwan, and China peacefully without the needing to go through the current tensions.

+Moreover, it can be [integrated with the logistics system](/social/economics/solutions/pool-clearing) so that shipping containers can be allocated correctly instead of having a shortage, like what happened during the pandemic.

+This will create a coordinated global logistics system that can make trips as efficient as possible, reducing unecessary ones.
+This would then reduce emissions and consequently, global warming.